nashbio/policies/source/sections/13-disaster_recovery_policy.md

 The tasks outlines below are not sequential and some can be run in parallel.

-1. Contact Partners and Customers affected
+1. Contact Partners and Customers affected.
-2. Assess damage to the environment
+2. Assess damage to the environment.
 3. Begin replication of new environment using automated and tested scripts.
-At this point it is determined whether to recover in AWS, Azure, or SoftLayer.
+At this point it is determined whether to recover in AWS, Azure, or a different GCP Region.
-4. Test new environment using pre-written tests
-5. Test logging, security, and alerting functionality
+4. Test logging, security, and alerting functionality.
-6. Assure systems are appropriately patched and up to date.
+5. Assure systems are appropriately patched and up to date.
-7. Deploy environment to production
+6. Deploy environment to production.
-8. Update DNS to new environment.
+7. Update DNS to new environment.

 ### 13.5.3 Reconstitution Phase

 This section discusses activities necessary for restoring Nashbio operations at the original or new site.
 The goal is to restore full operations within 24 hours of a disaster or outage.
 When the hosted data center at the original or new site has been restored, Nashbio operations at the alternate site may be transitioned back.
 The goal is to provide a seamless transition of operations from the alternate site to the computer center.

 1. Original or New Site Restoration
    * Begin replication of new environment using automated and tested scripts.
-   * Test new environment using pre-written tests.
    * Test logging, security, and alerting functionality.
    * Deploy environment to production
    * Assure systems are appropriately patched and up to date.